voisine/addressimo/README.md

 ## Store & Forward

 Additionally, *Addressimo* can act as a **Store & Forward** server for **pre-signed** PaymentRequests.
-This is particularly useful for purely mobile wallets that would otherwise need to be online to create and sign *PaymentRequests*.
+This is particularly useful for purely mobile wallets that would otherwise need to be online in order to create and sign *PaymentRequests*.
 The *Store & Forward* functionality is as follows:

 * Register an endpoint
 * Add Stored PaymentRequests
 * Get Available PaymentRequest Count
 * Delete Endpoint

-The **Store & Forward PaymentRequests** are available in the same way as the create and sign on demand *PaymentRequests* are retrieved in the general *Addressimo* address lookup request (described in the top of this document and documented below).
+The **Store & Forward PaymentRequests** are available in the same way as the create and sign on demand *PaymentRequests*, and are retrieved in the general *Addressimo* address lookup request (described in the top of this document and documented below).

 <a name="prr-anchor"/>
 ## PaymentRequest Requests